quantum-compiler/quartz/README.md

                                        /*timeout=*/10);
 ```

-You can also use the deprecated API for now:
+You can also use the deprecated API for now (not recommended):
 ``` cpp
 Graph::optimize_legacy(float alpha, int budget, bool print_subst, Context *ctx,
                        const std::string &equiv_file_name, bool use_simulated_annealing,